zeynope/hello-world/README.md

 # hello-world
-Eyoo I'm learning the platform!
+Hello!
+In this repository, I'm learning the platform!
+This also includes a machine learning project I did using Kaggle datasets.